webqit/webflo/site/docs/concepts/routing.md

 ## Use Case Patterns

-The following examples demonstrate how Webflo’s routing primitives—delegation, composition, and explicit fall-through—combine to express real application structures.
+The following examples demonstrate how Webflo’s routing primitives — delegation, composition, and explicit fall-through — combine to express real application architectures.
 Each pattern is an applied scenario that builds directly on the models we’ve covered so far.

 ### Parent–Child Composition